A Model for Line Absorption and Emission from Turbulent Mixing Layers: 1D Mixing Layer Models

 \subsection{Temperature Distribution}

-For a given front solution $T(x)$, the temperature distribution is given by $\dd x/\dd T$.
-In the lower panel of Fig.~\ref{fig:distribution}, we show in the shaded lilac histogram the temperature distribution of the gas from solutions to Eq.~\eqref{eqn:ODE}.
+For a given front solution $T(x)$, the volume weighted probability density function (PDF) of the temperature distribution is given by $\dd x/\dd T$ multiplied by some normalization factor, henceforth referred to in our plots as just the probability density.
+In the lower panel of Fig.~\ref{fig:distribution}, we show in the shaded lilac histogram the temperature distribution for the solution to Eq.~\eqref{eqn:ODE} with our fiducial parameters.
 We consider temperatures in the range from $10^4$ to $10^6$~K, excluding the boundary temperatures themselves.
-In the upper panel, we show the corresponding magnitudes of the advection, cooling and conduction terms from Eq.~\eqref{eqn:ODE}.
-We identify three separate regions where the distribution can be understood by simplified versions of Eq.~\eqref{eqn:ODE}.
+In the upper panel, we show the corresponding magnitudes of the advection, cooling and conduction terms in Eq.~\eqref{eqn:ODE}.
+Similar to the analysis in \citet{mckee77} for spherical clouds, we identify three separate regions where the distribution can be understood via simplified versions of Eq.~\eqref{eqn:ODE}.

 \begin{itemize} \item {\it Region A} : In the low temperature region, we can see from the upper panel of Fig.~\ref{fig:distribution} that cooling dominates over advection and is balanced by the conduction term.
 Eq.~\eqref{eqn:ODE} thus simplifies to